ietf-wg-cellar/ebml-specification/specification.markdown

 `Child Element`: A `Child Element` is a relative term to describe the `EBML Elements` immediately contained within a `Master Element`.

 `Parent Element`: A relative term to describe the `Master Element` which contains a specified element.
-For any specified `EBML Element` that is not at `Root Level`, the `Parent Element` refers to the `Master Element` in which that `EBML Element` is contained.
+For any specified `EBML Element` that is not at `Root Level`, the `Parent Element` refers to the `Master Element` in which that `EBML Element` is directly contained.

 `Descendant Element`: A relative term to describe any `EBML Elements` contained within a `Master Element`, including any of the `Child Elements` of its `Child Elements`, and so on.